joinhardik/Pet_Image_classiifcation/README.md

 # Pet_Image_classiifcation

-1. Image classicification on Pet dataset was done
+1. Image classification on Pet dataset was done
 2. Transfer learning technique was Implemented on VGG19 Model , gave 91 % accuracy.